cunarist/transle/README.md

 # System Preparation

 Flutter and Rust are required for building the app itself.
 Python is needed to automate complicated procedures.
+Git is responsible for version-control and template update.

 You can use an IDE of your choice.
 However, [Visual Studio Code](https://code.visualstudio.com/) is recommended because it has extensive support from Flutter and Rust communities.

-## Preparing Python

-Download it from the app store if your system doesn't provide a pre-installed version.
-It's also available at [official downloads page](https://www.python.org/downloads/).

 ## Preparing Rust